-In all cities where there was a glory time, it usually begins in an area or neighborhood.
-In the case of Havana, this favorite area was the neighborhood known as Old Havana.
+In all cities where there was a glorious time, it usually began in an area or neighborhood.
+In the case of Havana, this neighborhood is known as Old Havana.

-The streets are narrow, and between the buildings we encountered some of the most ancient ones of the city; where in spite of the flaking facades, we can see authentic jewels of baroque style and Art Decó.
-Strolling by the Old Havana is like going back to the past, imagine the city in a period in which all was grandeur.
-A rough diamond growing at a much greater rate than it could afford.
+The streets are narrow, and between the buildings we encountered some of the most ancient ones of the city.
+In spite of the flaking facades, we can see authentic baroque style jewels and Art Decó.
+Strolling by the Old Havana is like going back to the past.
+Imagine the city in a period in which all was grandeur, a rough diamond growing at a rate much greater than it could afford.

-But nevertheless this open-air museum has a cost that is not indicated in the entrance: the tourist exploitation is extended to the last corner.
-The prices of restaurants, paladares and accommodations are immensely greater than those of the rest of the city.
-The crowds can overwhelm you and you might even feel of being a mere “dollar with legs” more than in any other area of the island.
+Nevertheless, this open-air museum comes with a cost that is not indicated in the entrance: the exploitation of tourists is extended to every last corner.
+Restaurants, paladares and accommodations are immensely more expensive than those in the rest of the city.
+The crowds can overwhelm you, and you might get a sense of “dollar with legs” more here than in any other area of the island.

-In spite of everything, the old Havana ended up trapping us like a magnet.
-Finally, we visited this area the 4 days we were in the city.
+In spite of everything, Old Havana ended up trapping us like a magnet.
+We visited this area frequently during the 4 days we were in the city.

-Unlike many cities, the Cathedral Square is the newest square in Old Havana.
-With a purely baroque style, inside we can find the Cathedral of San Cristobal of Havana, with its famous asymmetric towers.
+Unlike many cities, the Cathedral Square is the newest plaza in Old Havana.
+Pure baroque style, we can find the Cathedral of San Cristobal of Havana, with its famous asymmetric towers inside.

-In the square itself we will not see any other points of interest other than the Colonial Museum.
+In the plaza itself we will not see any other points of interest other than the Colonial Museum.

-Adjacent to the square we find the famous Callejón del Chorro with the rich paladar (restaurant) of Doña Eutimia and Calle Empedrado with the famous Bodeguita del Medio.
+Adjacent to the plaza we find the famous Callejón del Chorro with the delicious paladar (restaurant) of Doña Eutimia and Calle Empedrado with the famous Bodeguita del Medio.

 BODEGUITA DEL MEDIO

 Despite being a very touristy place, being our first time in Havana, we did not want to miss the Bodeguita del Medio.
-Although traveling as a backpacker, visiting it at least once is something you have to do in Havana.
+Even when traveling as a backpacker, a visit there at least once is something you have to do in Havana.

-Known for its mojitos and its illustrious visitors like Hemingway and many others, the first impression can be disappointing.
-The place is tiny and, as we foresaw, expressly touristy.
+Though known for its mojitos and famous visitors like Hemingway and many others, the first impression can be disappointing.
+As we foresaw, the place was tiny and expressly touristy.

-To avoid crowding, we decided to visit it at first assuming to take our first mojitos on the island at 11 in the morning.
+To avoid crowding, we decided to visit the place at 11 in the morning to have our first mojitos on the island.
 The mojito (5 CUC) did not feel anything out of this world.
-However we have to admit that the atmosphere of the bodega was unbeatable.
-The waiter preparing all the mojitos in line as if dancing salsa, coupled with the live music made us not regretting the visit.
-Especially when the orchestra asked for a song request and we ask for Chan Chan.
-In that moment we feel that we were in Cuba for real.
+However, we have to admit that the atmosphere of the bodega was unbeatable.
+The waiter prepared all the mojitos in line as if he’s dancing salsa, coupled with the live music, made us not regret the visit.
+When the orchestra asked for a song request, we asked for Chan Chan.
+In that moment, we felt that we were in Cuba for real.

 PLAZA DE ARMAS

-Just next to the Cathedral Square we find the oldest square in the city; Plaza de Armas.
-The highlight of this square is the large book market, along with some stalls of old relics second-hand.
+Just next to the Cathedral Square we found the oldest plaza in the city; Plaza de Armas.
+The highlight of this plaza is the large book market, along with some stalls of old second-hand relics.

 You will see the same books in all the stalls.
-This is because the books available are those that the government has officially approved since the revolution took place in 1959.
-In spite of being eminently propagandistic, there are several jewels like the albums of drawings cards of the Cuban revolution or the photographic books of Korda.
-We did not buy books but we agreed with a merchant to exchange them for medicines.
+This is because the available books are those which the government has to officially approve after the revolution took place in 1959.
+In spite of being eminently propagandistic, there are several jewels like the drawings card albums of the Cuban revolution and the photography books of Korda.
+We did not buy any books, but we agreed with a merchant to exchange them for medicines.

-At one end of the square is the Castillo de la Real Fuerza, one of the oldest fortresses in America, where there is a sailing museum.
+At one end of the plaza is the Castillo de la Real Fuerza, one of the oldest fortresses in America, where there is a sailing museum.

-Another of the old squares of Havana, originally designed for military exercises.
-There we can see one of the most striking architectural areas of Havana with both baroque, neoclassical and Art Nouveau buildings, and in this case restored and colorful.
+Another one of the old plazas of Havana, originally designed for military exercises.
+There we can see one of the most striking architectural areas of Havana, with restored and colorful baroque, neoclassical and Art Nouveau buildings.

-Within the square there are also several museums such as the Photo Library of Cuba and the curious quirky playing-card museum.
+Within the plaza, there are also several museums such as the Photo Library of Cuba and the curious quirky playing-card museum.

-In addition, on one of the corners of the square is La Factoría, a craft beer factory with a large terrace and live music where you can refresh yourself from the heat of Havana.
+In addition, on one corner of the plaza is La Factoría, a craft beer factory with a large terrace and live music where you can refresh yourself from the heat of Havana.

 PLAZA DE SAN FRANCISCO DE ASÍS

-In the area closest to the coast we find this square.
+In the area closest to the coast we find this plaza.
 There you can find la Fuente de los Leones and the church and monastery of San Francisco de Asís.
-Inside the square is also the Rum Museum and the house museum of Alexander Humboldt, a German scientist well known on the island.
+Inside the plaza is also the Rum Museum and the house museum of Alexander Humboldt, a well known German scientist on the island.

 El Floridita is the cradle of the Daiquiri and, like La Bodeguita del Medio, is known for keeping the great Hemingway well hydrated.

-The Daiquiris are not exactly cheap (6 CUC), and we did not find anything out of this world either.
-But it is one of those places we wanted to see at least once.
+The Daiquiris are not exactly cheap (6 CUC), and neither did we find them to be anything out of this world.
+Nonetheless, it is one of those places we wanted to see at least once.

-El Floridita is wide, with many tables to sit in and a 1950s style.
+El Floridita is large with many tables to sit, and has a 1950s style vibe.
 It has a small stage where there is always live music and a figure of the man who made it famous.

 RAFAEL TREJO’s BOXING GYM

-Another of the places we visited was Rafael Trejo’s Boxing Gym.
-Boxing is one of the national sports on the island, so watching live training is something you have to do in Havana.
+Another one of the places we visited was Rafael Trejo’s Boxing Gym.
+Boxing is one of the national sports on the island, watching live training is something you have to do in Havana.

 The gym is a historic place where great Olympic champions were trained.
-However the coaches take advantage of the situation trying to charge to see the children training.
+The coaches in turn take advantage of the situation by trying to charge to see the children training.

 Almacenes SAN JOSÉ ARTISANS

 The other point that we found at the south of the old Havana were the Almacenes de San José Artisans.
-Although advertised as an artisan product market we found that most of the stalls had the same souvenir items, so we do not think that they are a must either.
+Although it is advertised as an artisan product market, we found that most of the stalls had the same souvenir items, so we do not think that this is a must stop.

 OLD WAREHOUSE OF WOOD And TOBACCO BREWERY

-Just a few steps from the Almacenes there is a brewery installed in an old warehouse of wood and tobacco.
-The value for money did not seem good.
-However the interior decoration is very cool as they have a lot of instruments used in the brewery.
+Just a few steps from the Almacenes, there is a brewery installed in an old warehouse of wood and tobacco.
+The value for your money did not seem good.
+However, the interior decoration is very cool as they show a lot of instruments used in the brewery.

 OTHER CORNERS OF OLD HAVANA

 For us, the true wealth of Old Havana was not in its main monuments or in its plazas, but in the streets.
-Arranged in grid, most are long, straight and narrow.
-In them you will find from the typical souvenir shops, restaurants and markets to hairdressers, mechanical workshops and schools.
+Arranged in a grid, most are long, straight and narrow.
+Within them, you will find a range of establishments from the typical souvenir shops, restaurants and markets, to hairdressers, mechanical workshops and schools.

-If you go through them repeatedly, it is inevitable to learn the names; Lamparilla, O´Reilly, Amargura, Habana, Aguacate, Compostela, Muralla… all are full from common to unusual things.
+If you go through them repeatedly, it is inevitable to learn the names: Lamparilla, O´Reilly, Amargura, Habana, Aguacate, Compostela, Muralla… they are displayed all over on both common and unusual things.

-Within them stands the pedestrian Calle Obispo, acting as the main artery of Old Havana.
-In this one we can find the main tourist shops, with a CADECA and an ETECSA internet point between them.
+Within them also stands the pedestrian Calle Obispo, acting as the main artery of Old Havana.
+On this street, we can find the main tourist shops, with a CADECA and an ETECSA internet point between them.